 In 2010 a confluence of hard work and beneficent offering assisted the Stellenbosch Waldorf School to arrive at its current location.
 Now located on the south eastern aspect of the beautiful Spier Wine Estate, settled on a spacious campus, there are many who only know these school grounds, and the past nomadic roaming is remembered by very few.

 The school has always had a rural charm and attracts students from the diverse Winelands area and further to Somerset West, Strand, Gordon’s Bay, into the Northern suburbs, Paarl and Franschoek.
 Since the High School development, students come from Zenzeleni Waldorf School in Khayelitsha and Gaia Waldorf School in Pinelands (primary).
-From a relatively small farm school we tripled our enrolment and staffing since developing into a High School in 2009.
+From a relatively small farm school we tripled our enrollment and staffing since developing into a High School in 2009.

 In 2014 Stellenbosch Waldorf School came of age as it turned 21 years old and duly bid farewell to its first high school students, 21 Class 13’s who created the possibility of the full spectrum experience from playgroup through to the end of high school.